 What are the steps for rebuilding credit?

-If you want to know how to build your credit score, there are several steps you need to take to rebuild your score as quickly and effectively as possible, including:
+If you want to know how to build your credit score, there are several steps you need to take to rebuild your score effectively, including:

 - Proving where you live - Lenders need to be confident that you are who you say you are, so make sure you’re registered on the electoral roll at your current address, even if you’re in shared accommodation or living at home with your parents.